2.1 The Hi-Hat and the Snare

 Silence

-Before using the snare, let's look at silence.
+Before using the snare, let's look at the silence.
 The dash - represents a pause in the rhythm.
-Let's try placing bass drum hits only on the first and third beats.
+Let's try placing kicks only on the first and third beats.

 If it makes it clearer for you, you can use $: as a substitute for the comma: